 Elsner Elektronik is not liable for any changes in norms and standards which may occur after publication of these operating instructions.

 2.2.
 Installation position

-The Sensor KNX AQS/TH-UP Touch is made for wall mounting in a socket (Ø 60 mm, 42 mm deep).
+The Sensor KNX AQS/TH-UP Touch CH is made for wall mounting in an inlet box.
+The device is supplemented with a frame of the 60 mm swiss installation standard.